cmayer/MitoGeneExtractor/snakemake/README.md

 ## Scripts ##
+- 1_gene_fetch.py = Fetches protein references for each sample using taxids from samples.csv to query NCBI DBs (via BioEntrez API).
+Fetches closest reference available to input taxid.
 - add_contam_refs.py = If running Snakefile/Snakefile-fastp using multi-fasta protein reference files containing target and contaminant protein reference sequences, this script will add  contmainant reference sequences to target reference fasta files (see script usage).
-- mge_contam_stats.py = This script (incorporated into 'rule extract_stats_to_csv') will use alignment fasta files and MGE.out files to generate summary statistics.
+- mge_stats.py = This script (incorporated into 'rule extract_stats_to_csv') will use alignment fasta files and MGE.out files to generate summary statistics for each sample.
+- fasta_compare.py =

 ## To do ##
-- Integrate BBsplit contam screen as an additional pre-processing mode.
+- Integrate BBsplit contam screen as an additional pre-processing mode for screening likely/known contaminant sequences.
 - Integrate 1_gene_fetch.py into snakefile.
 - Make Workflow Hub compatible.
 - Generate RO-crates.